giovanniboscu/continuous-section-field/cuf/I-Shape/readme.md

 This separation makes it possible to compare the two geometries without changing the CUF formulation, the loading, the boundary conditions, or the numerical approximation.

+## Ingredients of the analysis

+Each analysis is obtained by combining three independent descriptions: the **model**, the **problem**, and the **case**.

+### Model

+The **model** describes the physical beam.

+It contains the beam length and the CSF description of the cross-section: the geometry of the section at the reference stations, the polygons that compose it, and the material data associated with those regions.

+From this information, CSF provides the physical cross-section at any longitudinal coordinate $x$.

+In the present comparison, this is the only ingredient that changes:

+- in the **prismatic model**, the initial and final I-sections are identical;
+- in the **tapered model**, the final section is obtained by reducing the web height by 80%, and the intermediate sections are generated continuously between the two ends.

+The model is defined in a dedicated YAML file and is independent of the CUF approximation used to solve the problem.

+### Problem

+The **problem** describes how the beam is loaded and constrained.

+It defines:

+- the applied loads;
+- their spatial distribution;
+- the boundary conditions.

+The problem therefore answers the question: **what is done to the beam?**

+It does not define the cross-section and it does not select the CUF approximation.

+In this comparison, the same problem definition is used for both the prismatic and tapered models, so the loads and boundary conditions are unchanged.

+### Case

+The **case** defines how the structural problem is approximated and solved with CUF.

+It specifies, among other numerical settings:

+- the **transverse CUF basis** and its order;
+- the **longitudinal finite-element approximation**;
+- the longitudinal basis and polynomial order;
+- the numerical integration settings.

+The transverse and longitudinal approximations are independent choices.
+The transverse basis describes the displacement field over the cross-section, while the longitudinal finite-element basis describes its variation along the beam axis.

+The case also identifies which **model** and which **problem** are to be combined for a given analysis.

+For the comparison presented here, the same case is used for both geometries.
+Therefore, the CUF expansion, the longitudinal approximation, the loads, the boundary conditions, and the numerical settings remain unchanged; only the model geometry is replaced.

 ## CSF–CUF representation